-Developer shall develop, implement, and maintain a TxDOT-Developer Communications Plan (Communications Plan) that is consistent with and expands upon the preliminary communications plan submitted with the Proposal.
-Developer shall maintain and update the Communications Plan throughout the Term.
+Developer shall submit to TxDOT for approval a TxDOT-Developer Communications Plan that is consistent with and expands upon the preliminary communications plan submitted with the Proposal.
+Developer shall maintain and update the Communications Plan as the Design-Build phase and Operating Period progress.